Spectrum3847/spectrum-strategy-releases/README.md

 The app checks this repository for new versions from Settings.
 On Linux the AppImage can download and install the update in place and relaunch itself; on Windows and macOS the app opens the release page for you to grab the new build.

-## How it works

-- GitHub Actions in the private main repository builds the app: an unsigned iOS IPA, an Android APK, and the three desktop bundles.
-- Each stable build is uploaded here as a GitHub Release asset.
-This repo is public, so the installers and the in-app update check can download the assets without authentication.
-- iOS: the AltStore/SideStore source JSON and the app icon are served from Firebase Hosting; the installer re-signs the IPA on device.
-- Android: Obtainium reads this repo's releases feed and installs the APK directly.
-- Desktop: the app's update check reads this repo's latest release.

 ## Notes